oasis-tcs/openc2-oc2ls/README.md

 This repository supports the [OpenC2 TC's](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=openc2)
-work to define the elements of OpenC2 language and the mechanisms for extending it.
+work to define the elements of Open Command and Control (OpenC2) language and the mechanisms for extending it.

 ### :twisted_rightwards_arrows: Repository Organization :twisted_rightwards_arrows: